3.3 Fifth and Sixth Amendment Accused Rights

 Key Takeaways

-• The Fifth Amendment family covers due process, grand jury concepts, double jeopardy, self-incrimination, and takings.
+• The Fifth Amendment family covers due process, grand-jury concepts, double jeopardy, self-incrimination, and takings.

 • The Sixth Amendment family covers speedy and public trial, impartial jury, notice of accusation, confrontation, compulsory process, and counsel.

-Last updated: May 2026
+Last updated: June 2026

 Accused Rights After Suspicion Becomes a Case

-Right familyCore protectionTexas source highlighted in BPOCExam cue
+Right familyCore protectionTexas source in BPOCExam cue

-Fifth AmendmentDue process, double jeopardy, self-incrimination, grand jury, takingsTexas Constitution Art.
+Fifth AmendmentDue process, double jeopardy, self-incrimination, grand jury, takingsTex.
+Const.
+Art.
 I Secs.
-10, 13, 14, 17, 19 and CCP Arts.
+10, 13, 14, 17, 19; CCP Arts.
 1.04, 1.05, 1.10, 1.11Custodial statement, same offense, fair process

-Sixth AmendmentSpeedy public trial, jury, notice, confrontation, compulsory process, counselTexas Constitution Art.
+Sixth AmendmentSpeedy public trial, jury, notice, confrontation, compulsory process, counselTex.
+Const.
+Art.
 I Secs.
-10, 15 and CCP Arts.
+10, 15; CCP Arts.
 1.05, 1.051, 1.12, 1.15, 1.24, 1.25Trial rights and representation

-WaiverCertain rights may be waived in court as provided by lawCCP Arts.
-1.13, 1.14, 1.141Waiver wording and formal setting
+WaiverSome rights may be waived in court as provided by lawCCP Arts.
+1.13, 1.14, 1.141Formal, written, on-the-record waiver

 Scenario guidance